pryn-kb/python-test/_episodes/11-lists.md

 ~~~
 {: .python}

-## Character strings can be indexed like lists.
+## Character strings can be indexed like lists

 *   Get single characters from a character string using indexes in square brackets.